 Tennesse Commercial Vehicle Administration recognized an increase in the number of motorcoach crashes from 2011 to 2012.
 The rate, however, of motorcoach/passenger carrier crashes per TN millions of vehicle miles traveled has virtually remained the same between 2012 and 2016.
-Tennessee has not had a Motorcoach fatality issue. the rate of Tennesee fatalities in a motorcoach/passenger carrier crash are virtually non existent.
-The large number of fatalities during CY 2013 was due to a single crash involving an out of state non business church bus, tractor trailer, and an SUV in which the driver of all three veicles and 5 passengers of the church were killed.
+Tennessee has not had a Motorcoach fatality issue.
+The rate of Tennesee fatalities in a motorcoach/passenger carrier crash are virtually non existent.
+The large number of fatalities during CY 2013 was due to a single crash involving an out of state non business church bus, tractor trailer, and an SUV in which the driver of all three veicles and 5 passengers on the church bus were killed.
 Post-crash investigation of this fatal accident has revealed that the crash involving a Motorcoach can have an extremely devasting outcome and why Tennessee will continue to attempt to maintain a low rate of Motorcoach/passenger carrier crashes.
-Baseline data is from 2011.
-Rate of motor coach passenger carrier crashes in Tennessee per 100 million TN VMT was 0.054
+Baseline data is from 2013.

 MOTORCOACH CRASHES - TENNESSEE

 CY Motor Coach Crashes Rate (Crash per 100 Million TN VMT)

-2012 47 71,129 0.066

-2013 46 71,108 0.065
+2013 46 72,813 0.063

-2014 45 72,504 0.062
+2014 45 75,151 0.060

-2015 44 75,353 0.058
+2015 44 76,910 0.057

 2016 42 79,029 0.053

-2017 YTD 30 37,135 0.081
+2017 62 79,860 0.078

+2018 YTD 37 35,609 0.104

+Cours o: Tannasasa Danas rtmont of Safaty and Hamaland Socurity, TITAN Division - Safatyl Not Databasa 6/11/2019

-Source: Tennessee Department of Safety and Homeland Security, TITAN Division - SafetyNet Database 6/19/2017
+Source: Tennessee Department of Safety and Homeland Security, TITAN Division - SafetyNet Database 6/14/2018 2018 YTD = 6/14/2018

-2017 YTD = = 6/19/2017

-The Motorcoach crash goal for the past year as to maintain a motorcoach/passenger carrier crash rate of ≤0.059.
+The Motorcoach crash goal for the past year has been to maintain a motorcoach/passenger carrier crash rate of ≤0.059.
 The actual results are listed in the table above.
-As shown in the table, the motorcoach/passenger carrier crash rate has declined each year since 2012.
-Althought the rate for the current year is higher, there are still several months in the motorcoach season and the overall rate is expected to go back down.
+As shown in the table, the motorcoach/passenger carrier crash rate declined steadily between years 2013 and 2016.
+The rate began to increase, however, in 2017 and appears to be increasing again this year.

-The objectives outlined in the FY 2017 eCVSP to meet this goal were to:
+The objectives outlined in the FY 2018 eCVSP to meet this goal were to:

-- 1. Complete 400 Motorcoach/Passenger carrier Strikeforce Overtime hours - 2.
-Complete 400 hours regular motorcoach/passenger carrier overtime hours - 3.
-Complete at least 750 motorcoach/passenger carrier inspections
+- 1. Complete 350 hours regular motorcoach/passenger carrier overtime hours - 2.
+Complete at least 300 motorcoach/passenger carrier inspections